ijmeals/maybe96/the-divine-feminine.md

-# the divine feminie
+# divine feminie

+she says get your kicks

+as they come

+realizing you're just a dick

+like some

+and by that i mean all

-i see a greater call
+plus i see a greater call

-in a different kind of fall
+with a different kind of fall

 a belief in alice